moveit/moveit_tutorials/doc/trapezoidal_industrial_planner/trapezoidal_industrial_planner.rst

 Planning Interface
 ------------------

-As defined by the user interface of MoveIt!, this package uses ``moveit_msgs::MotionPlanRequest`` and ``moveit_msgs::MotionPlanResponse`` as input and output for motion planning.
+As defined by the user interface of MoveIt, this package uses ``moveit_msgs::MotionPlanRequest`` and ``moveit_msgs::MotionPlanResponse`` as input and output for motion planning.
 These message types are designed to be comprehensive and